eloquent/typhax/README.md

 The mixed type accepts any value of any type (including null).

-Mixed can be treated as a [traversable type], as in the second example above.
+Mixed can be treated as a [traversable type][traversable types], as in the second example above.
 When used in this fashion, mixed indicates any type that can be traversed, such as an [array] or an instance of the [Traversable] interface.
 This is useful in the case that the value must be a collection, but the outer type is not important.

 ### Null